Bengali input methods: Saon Bengali

-This is an m17n library, which provides the Saon (শাওন) Bengali input method for touch typing in Bengali on Linux systems and the project was registered by its creator, Saoni at SourceForge on 8 July 2012.
+This is an m17n library, which provides the Saon (শাওন, refers to the month of Srabon) Bengali input method for touch typing in Bengali on Linux systems and the project was registered by its creator, Saoni at SourceForge on 8 July 2012.
 This free and open source IM is Unicode 6.1 compliant in terms of both normalization and number of keystrokes used to input a single character.
 Saon Bengali enables touch typing so if a user can type in English, they will not have to look at the keyboard to type in Saon Bengali.
 It is also phonetic and has something in common with all Bengali phonetic layouts making the transition smooth for new users.
-As of July 2012 it not yet a part of the m17n-contrib, which allows installation of all m17n contributed libraries through Linux's software channels and it may be too early to say whether it will be incorporated.
+As of July 2012, it is not yet a part of the m17n-contrib, which allows installation of all m17n contributed libraries through Linux's software channels and it may be too early to say whether it will be incorporated.
 This depends firstly on its author and then if it is offered to m17n then probably on m17n.
-The m17n IM engine currently works with IBus inter alia on Linux.
+The m17n IM engine currently works with IBus among others on Linux.
 The copyright notice on Saon says, "You can redistribute this and/or modify it under the GNU LGPL 2.1 or later."

 Open Bangla Keyboard

 Open Bangla Keyboard is an open source, Unicode compliant, Bangla input method for Linux systems.
 It is a full-fledged Bangla input method with many famous typing methods and typing automation tools.

 OpenBangla Keyboard comes with the popular Avro Phonetic, which is the de facto phonetic transliteration method for writing Bangla.
 It also includes multiple fixed keyboard layouts such as Probhat, Munir Optima, National (Jatiya) etc., which are very popular among professional writers.

 Most features of Avro Keyboard are present in OpenBangla Keyboard.
-So Avro Keyboard users will feel right at home in Linux with OpenBangla Keyboard.

 Borno

 "Borno", The default fixed keyboard layout of Borno.
 Created by Codepotro.

-Borno (Bengali: বর্ণ) is a free Bengali input method editor developed by Jayed Ahsan.
-Borno is compatible with the latest version of Unicode and all versions of Windows OS.
+Borno (বর্ণ) is a free Bengali input method editor developed by Jayed Ahsan.
+Borno is compatible with the latest version of Unicode and all versions of Windows operating systems.
 It was first released on 9 November 2018.

 Borno supports both fixed and phonetic keyboard layouts.
 It supports both ANSI and Unicode.

 Mobile phone layouts

 The Bengali keyboard layout used in mobile devices is typically a modified version of the PC's keyboard, tailored to fit the relatively smaller screen.
 For instance, the Unijoy keyboard designed for desktop PCs is adapted as Unijoy (Virtual) Keyboard for mobile devices.
-There is also software for users for typing Bengali on mobile phones and smartphones.
+There is also software for users to type Bengali on mobile phones and smartphones.